welel/noted-service-telegram-bot/README.md

  - `telebot` package for creating a Telegram Bot,
  - `requests` package for requests to GitHub API,
- - `api4jenkins` package for requests to Jenkins API,
+ - `jenkinsapi` package for requests to Jenkins API,
  - `openai` package for AI chatbot.